mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 ## Set up access to a large language model

-Vizro-AI supports **any** model that is available via [Langchains `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel), and that has the `with_structured_output` method implemented.
-An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchains documentation.
+Vizro-AI supports **any** model that is available via [Langchain's `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel), and that has the [`with_structured_output` method](https://python.langchain.com/v0.2/docs/how_to/structured_output/#the-with_structured_output-method) implemented.
+An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchain's documentation.

 ### Set up access to OpenAI (as an example for any vendor)